8 Reasons to Never Buy Pet Store Puppies

 What's more, these puppies have little or no experience of being handled.
 There is a critical window for socializing puppies with humans, and missing it seriously risks producing an anxious dog who is traumatized by everyday routines.

-6. Puppies Are Poorly Socialized
+6. Your Puppy Will Be Poorly Socialized

 Pet store puppies are frequently separated from their moms too early, causing lifelong fear and anxiety.
 Puppies in stores under 7 weeks are clear evidence of this.